Loch Sionascaig: Fishing

 Loch Sionascaig is a renowned fishing loch with trout of around 6oz in size caught in the shallows up to more than 16lbs in the deeps.

 Academic study

-Loch Sionascaig is one of the intestively academically studied lateglacial and Holocene sites in Scotland.
+Loch Sionascaig is one of the most intensively academically studied lateglacial and Holocene sites in Scotland.
 Types of analysis that have been undertaken at the site include pollen analysis, diatom analysis, sediment geochemistry, peat stratigraphy and radiocarbon dating.